ELLEN'S KITCHEN

 3 to 4 tablespoons cooked tapioca pearls

 Coconut jelly is a commercial product made from coconut milk and meat.
-Just substitute for the tapioca pearls on the bottom of the drink.
+Just dice and substitute for the tapioca pearls on the bottom of the drink.